BerendKemper/fileJSON/README.md

 # filesJSON
-Open a json file, read the content into this and write the this's content back to the json file Version that  uses Promises!
+Open a json file, read the content into this and write the this's content back to the json file. <b>Version that  uses Promises!</b>
 <pre><code>npm i files-json</code></pre>

 ```javascript